How To Get Real Estate Testimonials – In Your Hands! (#002)

 1. Plant the Seed Early On

-Tell clients early on, ideally in the first meeting or two, that if they’re happy with your services you’ll be asking them to share with others the good experience they had with you.
+Tell clients early on, ideally in the first meeting or two, that if they’re happy with your services you will (in the future) be asking them to share with others the good experience they had with you.

 This does a few very helpful things: